Home > Articles > Why Time Spent Clicking Matters

-Why Time Spent Clicking Matters in Recruiting Workflows
+Why Time Spent Clicking Matters

-Why Time Spent Clicking Matters in Recruiting Workflows
+Why Time Spent Clicking Matters

 Let’s talk about time spent clicking, or as I like to call it, Workflow Interaction Time (WIT).
 If you’ve ever stared at an applicant tracking system wondering why a simple task feels so tedious, you’re not alone.
 Recruiting professionals—and the systems teams supporting them—know the frustration of an inefficient workflow.
 Those clicks add up, and they have a tangible impact on operational efficiency.